ABBAPOH/qbsfish/README.md

-# QBS Fish
+# Qbs Fish
-A skeleton ("fish") of the typical QBS project
+A skeleton ("fish") of the typical Qbs project